Generative AI in Healthcare – Use Cases, Benefits, and Limitations

 4. Personalized medication

-Analyzing massive datasets from various sources like lab tests, medical reports, patient-reported data, etc., takes most of their time.
+This involves analysis of existing health records, data from wearable devices, and massive datasets from various sources like lab tests, medical reports, patient-reported data, etc., which takes up most of their time.

 Researchers in Pennsylvania, for instance, developed a Generative AI model that predicts the response of individual patients and then comes up with personalized treatment plans based on the individual characteristics of each patient.